TYLERSFOSTER/Graph-HNSW/README.md

 [...]

-### Using topology to narrow the search space within a graph.
+### Using topology to manage the combinatorial explosion implicit in graph searches.
 [...]

 <p align="center">